Rexist Party: Pre-war politics

+Early impact of Catholicism

+The missionary spirit of Catholic Action attracted them because it allowed them to actively pursue societal reform and see tangible results from their efforts.
+However, they also understood that political involvement could only achieve meaningful, large-scale change.
+The story of the Rexist movement is, at its core, about the attempt to channel Catholic activism—focused on moral and religious renewal—into the political sphere in Belgium.
+It is also how fascism took root in the Belgian context.
+As Rex developed politically, it came under the influence of a rapidly spreading ideology across Europe—fascism—which appeared to offer solutions to others seeking societal transformation.
+Given Belgium's unique historical and geographic position and the political tensions in 1930s Europe, the form of fascism that emerged within Rex held particular significance.

+Shift towards Nazism

 Afterwards, Rexism allied itself with the interests of Nazi Germany even more strongly and incorporated Nazi-style antisemitism into its platform.
 At the same time, its popularity declined sharply.
 In the 1939 national election, Rex's share of votes fell to 4.4 per cent, and the party lost 17 of its 21 seats, largely to the mainstream Catholic and Liberal parties.

+Factionalism

+The fleeting support the movement received in 1936 came mainly from discontented, lower-middle-class French-speaking Catholics affected by the economic depression.
+Following 1940, a new wave of leaders and activists emerged—those who chose to align themselves with the Nazi occupiers.
+As the Légion grew into the most active faction within Rex, the final generation consisted primarily of alienated young people, many of whom were trying to conceal their pasts or avoid compulsory labour service in Germany, similar to the followers of Jacques Doriot studied by Paul Jankowski in Marseilles.

 Second World War

 With the German invasion of Belgium in 1940, Rexism welcomed German occupation, even though it had initially supported the pre-war Belgian policy of neutrality.
 While some former Rexists went into the underground resistance or (like José Streel) withdrew from politics after they had come to see the Nazis' anticlerical and extreme anti-Semitic policies enforced in occupied Belgium, most Rexists, however, proudly supported the occupiers and assisted German forces with the repression of the territory wherever they could.
 Nevertheless, the popularity of Rex continued to drop.
 In 1941, at a reunion in Liège, Degrelle was booed by about a hundred demonstrators.

-In August 1944, Rexist militia were responsible for the Courcelles Massacre.
+In August 1944, a Rexist militia was responsible for the Courcelles Massacre.